lantunes/CraTENet/README.md

 -- create a getting started section (recommend that users should create a separate conda or virtual env that can be used for installing)
 - create a development section
 -- state that the environment can be created with either the requirements.txt or environment.yml

+- 90-10 holdout (holdout_rf.py, holdout_cratenet.py)
+-- accepts:
+--- dataset
+--- path for predictions
+--- percent to holdout (optional, default 10%)
+--- seed (optional)
+--- path for model (optional)
+-- produces:
+--- file with the predictions for each compound in the holdout set
+--- trained model (optional)
+-- we need a utility that accepts the produced file format and computes the r2 and mae for various slices (e.g. n-type @1e+20)

+- Final model (train_rf_model.py, train_cratenet_model.py)
+-- accepts:
+--- dataset
+--- path for model
+--- seed (optional)
+-- produces:
+--- trained model

 - Band Gap Predictor
 ***